AdaiasMagdiel/windows-c-http-server/README.md

 - `src/server.h`: Header file for server-related functions.
 - `src/content.c`: Implements functions for reading HTML files and generating appropriate HTTP responses.
 - `src/content.h`: Header file for content-related functions.
+- `src/request.c`: Implements functions for parsing HTTP requests.
+- `src/request.h`: Header file for request-related functions.
 - `Makefile`: Defines rules for building the project.

+## Features

+The web server supports the following functionalities:

+1. **Serve Static HTML Files**:
+   - Serves files from the `./public` directory by default.
+   - Supports serving `index.html` for root requests.

+2. **HTTP Request Handling**:
+   - Parses HTTP GET requests to extract the method and path.

+3. **Dynamic Content Type Handling**:
+   - Determines the content type of requested files based on their extensions (e.g., `.html`, `.css`, `.js`).
+   - Defaults to `text/plain` for unknown file types.
+   - This approach is not the most efficient/optimal/recommended for this project, but it serves its purpose for now.

+4. **HTTP Response Generation**:
+   - Generates appropriate HTTP headers.
+   - Handles 404 Not Found responses for non-existent files.

 ## Running on Linux